Aaryan126/DimensionalityReduction-for-BrainTumorClassification/README.md

    ```

 6. **View results**:
-   - Classification accuracy comparisons are saved as tables and visual plots in the `results/` folder.
+   - Classification accuracy comparisons and all details about the project results can be seen in Report.pdf.

 ---